How to pump and make a breastmilk stash

 When should I pump breastmilk?

-If I pump milk to freeze, will I have enough milk leftover for my baby?
+If I pump milk to freeze, will I have enough milk left over for my baby?

 Yes, the mammary gland and milk production work just the opposite of a credit card.
 When you take out money from your credit card, the amount is deducted from what you have.
 When you pump more and more milk from your breasts, your body understands that your baby is running low on milk and so it increases your milk production.

 You can even pump just before your baby breastfeeds if that makes it easier for you.
 As we said before, it is difficult for breast pumps to generate a milk let-down reflex, but your baby is able to provoke this in just a few minutes.
-So you can pump just before your baby feeds if you feel your breasts are full, and then let your baby feed afterwards.
-Your baby will still manage for sure to get the milk she wants.
-Sometimes they protest a little when they don’t find breastmilk straight away, but it’s just a matter of being calm and waiting for a few minutes for the milk let-down to happen and get the whole process going again.
+So you can pump just before your baby feeds if you feel your breasts are full, and then let your baby feed afterward.
+Your baby will still manage to get the milk she wants.
+Sometimes, they protest a little when they don’t find breastmilk straight away, but it’s just a matter of being calm and waiting for a few minutes for the milk let-down to happen and get the whole process going again.

 In what kind of bags or containers can I freeze breastmilk?

 You can freeze breastmilk either in specific bags for this purpose or in other plastic/glass containers that you have at home.
+This article provides more information on that.

 If they are made of plastic, just check that they are suitable for containing food.
 You can check this as the container should have a sign in the shape of a fork and a cup.